DannyVogel/webpushkit/README.md

 - `serviceWorkerPath` (string, optional): Path to service worker file (defaults to `/sw.js`)
 - `apiKey` (string, optional): API key for authentication.
 Only required if your app is not whitelisted.
+- `environment` ("dev" | "prod", optional): Sets the base URL automatically.
+If `"dev"`, uses `http://localhost:3000/pushservice`.
+If `"prod"` or not specified, uses `https://the-monolith.onrender.com/pushservice`.
+- `baseURL` (string, optional): Custom base URL for the push service.
+If provided, overrides the `environment` setting.
+Should include the `/pushservice` path.

-**Note:** VAPID public key and base URL are pre-configured.
+**Note:** VAPID public key is pre-configured.
+Base URL defaults to production (`https://the-monolith.onrender.com/pushservice`) unless `environment: "dev"` or a custom `baseURL` is provided.
 API key is optional - whitelisted apps don't need it.

 #### Methods